 With a gormless frown permanently etched onto his face and hand movements that suggest somebody lower down on the evolutionary chain, gold-medal winning Olympic wrestler Mark Schultz tries to tell an uninterested assembly hall of kids about his proudest achievement.
-He articulates his words like a caveman discovering language for the first time and holds his medal up in the air like the ape at the start of 2001 holding up a bone.
+He articulates his words like a caveman discovering language for the first time, and holds his medal up in the air like the ape at the start of 2001 holding up a bone.
 Like the caveman he so often acts like, he’s a relic of the past – one who nobody seems interested in and nobody that you would go out of your way to listen to.
 He’s a gold-medal winning Olympic athlete whose life has stalled rather than taken off, whilst his brother Dave (who he shared the gold medal with) has seen his life go from proud moment to proud moment.
-Dave has a wife and two happy, healthy kids to spend his wasted hours with; Mark hides in plain view at fast food restaurants and hides at home playing crappy videogames.
+Dave has a wife and two happy, healthy kids to spend his wasted hours with; Mark hides in plain view at fast food restaurants, or stays at home playing crappy videogames.
 The year is 1987 and their lives are about to change dramatically.

 Mark gets a phone call from the estate of eccentric millionaire John Du Pont, who wants Mark to come and train wrestlers at his Foxcatcher farm estate for the 1988 Olympics.
 Du Pont is a former wrestler himself, which leads to rapid self-loathing due to his mother’s contempt for such a “dirty” sport.
 Undeterred, he still insists Mark come and stay at his estate – he argues that society these days doesn’t look up to athletes the way it should do and Olympic success should change that.
 Foxcatcher is a film about three men who are broken in completely different ways, chasing the kind of success and approval that will always remain distant to them, like the green light that remains forever out of Jay Gatsby’s reach.

 Director Bennett Miller has built a reputation for himself as a director of middlebrow biopics that are undeniably well-acted but incredibly forgettable after viewing – I found the most memorable thing about his previous film Moneyball was an inspired gag in a recent episode of Brooklyn Nine-Nine.

-Foxcatcher shares his previous films traits of delivering solid performances from actors who you didn’t realise were capable of such stellar work- however, I’m not talking about Steve Carell and Mark Ruffalo, who as Du Pont and Dave Schultz deliver the solid performances we expect from them and have received all the awards attention.
+Foxcatcher shares his previous films’ traits of delivering solid performances from actors who you didn’t realise were capable of such stellar work; however, I’m not talking about Steve Carell and Mark Ruffalo, who as Du Pont and Dave Schultz deliver the solid performances we expect from them and have received all the awards attention.
 Somewhat unpredictably, the best performance here is from Channing Tatum, who over the past few years has graduated from dance movie/ romantic drama purgatory into respectable leading man territory, with no little help from directors of the Soderbergh and Lord/Miller calibre.

 Tatum delivers the best performance of his career as Mark Schultz, one that has somewhat inexplicably gone ignored in favour of the showier performances Carell and Ruffalo deliver.
 Like Mark Wahlberg in The Fighter, his performance is the best thing in the film because it grounds the movie in reality whilst the other members of the cast turn their acting up to eleven.
 In previous years this type of performance was known as “The Marlon Brando performance”, but due to the lower standards of our generation it is now more commonly known as “The Ryan Gosling performance” – an actor who engulfs the entire screen despite playing the role with a quiet intensity.